wangyu-2012520/DockCompose_Implementation/README.md

     - memory_limit=-1
     - vendor/bin/phpunit
 ```
 In my code, it looks like
 ```
-    entrypoint: sh -c "sleep 10 && dotnet WooliesX.Satalia.TransitFileGenerator.Service.dll"
+    entrypoint: sh -c "sleep 10 && dotnet X.Service.dll"
 ```

-Note: Setting entrypoint both overrides any default entrypoint set on the service’s image with the ENTRYPOINT Dockerfile instruction, and clears out any default command on the image - meaning that if there’s a CMD instruction in the Dockerfile, it is ignored.
+**Note: Setting entrypoint both overrides any default entrypoint set on the service’s image with the ENTRYPOINT Dockerfile instruction, and clears out any default command on the image - meaning that if there’s a CMD instruction in the Dockerfile, it is ignored**.